 Freestanding tubs take up more floor space and require flexibility with plumbing; alcove tubs are all about functionality.
 With their uniform profile and low-set design, these are perfect for fast renovations and simple maintenance.

-Alcove Tub Size Guide
+Alcove Bathtub Size Guide

 Tub Size (inches) Width Soaking Depth Room Fit Recommendation Notes